tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 Both `ADD` and `PRINT` make use of `lookup_method` to find out what function pointer corresponds to the given `(type, symbol)` pair.
 Both opcodes throw away the result.
 How sad.
 Let's figure out how to save some of that data.
-Maybe we can use the `caches` slot in `Code`.

 ### Inline caching strategy